ojo-network/contracts/README.md

 The relayer will be a golang-based implementation to upload pricing information into the standard cosmwasm contract.

-- In case of relayer restart modify median request id and request id in config.toml, accordingly
+- In case of relayer restart modify median request id and request id in config.toml, according to the current request id